radek-drw/carsportpoint/NOTES.md

 ## 5. Image optimization and implementation

-All images on the site are in WebP format, with <picture> and <source> used to provide fallback support for browsers that do not support WebP.
+All images on the site are in WebP format, with <picture> and <source> used to provide fallback image in JPG to support browsers that do not support WebP.
 The <picture> element also enables responsive images to load based on the screen size.
 To streamline this functionality I created a custom ResponsiveImage component that accepts the following props:

 - sources: an array of WebP image sources with breakpoints
 - fallback: the JPEG fallback source